streetcomplete/StreetMeasure/README.md

 This means that this library cannot be used by any GPL licensed project, hence, I took the AR measuring stuff and released it in an own app under a permissive license which does not have this constraint.

+For this reason, the app is also not available on F-Droid and never will be but only on Google Play.
+However, you can <a href="https://github.com/streetcomplete/StreetMeasure/releases/>"download the APK here from Github</a> as well.

 ## Usage

 ### Requesting a measure result